 Steffen Rimner is currently finishing his dissertation as a Ph.D. candidate in the Department of History at Harvard University and is a Postgraduate Fellow at Yale University's International Security Studies (ISS).

 After acquiring a background in the histories of nineteenth- and twentieth-century China, Japan, European imperialism and transnational relations, he embarked on a Ph.D. in international and global history at Harvard in 2008.
-His dissertation, to be finished in 2013, is supervised by Professors Erez Manela, Charles S. Maier and Akira Iriye.
+His dissertation, to be finished by May 2014, is supervised by Professors Erez Manela, Charles S. Maier and Akira Iriye.

 His first book, under contract with Harvard University Press, is based on archival research in six languages and eleven countries across East Asia, Southeast Asia, Western Europe and North America.
 It explores the social, ideological, economic and political origins of global narcotics control in transnational perspective, from protests against the Asian opium trade to the League of Nations.